Auburn station (Sound Transit): History

 The Downtown Auburn site near Main Street was identified in 1994 as the city's preferred location for a commuter rail station, along with an alternative on the Union Pacific Railroad near the Supermall.
 The station was included in the rejected 1995 ballot measure and successful 1996 ballot measure that would fund a commuter rail system managed by Sound Transit.
 The location of Auburn station was approved by the Sound Transit Board in March 1998 and a design contract with Anil Verma Associates was signed in August.
 On August 12, 1999, Sound Transit broke ground on Auburn station, marking the beginning of Sounder commuter rail construction.
 Construction of the station was delayed for several months while Sound Transit negotiated a long-term track lease with BNSF Railway, causing Auburn station's cost to exceed its budget by $3.2 million.

 The station was opened on September 17, 2000, with a ceremonial inaugural ride to Seattle, and regular Sounder service began the following day.
+Auburn station had the highest ridership among the three early Sounder stations, which initially had two daily round trips to Seattle; the city government also rebuilt several streets around the station to prepare for future commercial development.
 The parking garage and pedestrian bridge were opened in March 2003, as part of the second phase of station construction.
 The $30 million garage was designed with input and funding from the City of Auburn, who signed a 99-year lease on its retail spaces and several parking stalls that were later converted to paid commuter parking.

 In 2009, the state legislature funded a Washington State Department of Transportation (WSDOT) study on the feasibility of a short commuter rail service connecting Auburn station to Covington and Maple Valley.
 A separate WSDOT study in 2013 proposed adding Auburn station to Amtrak Cascades, the region's intercity passenger train, as a replacement for Tukwila station.
 The study concluded that Auburn would not be a desirable intercity rail stop and recommended against adding it to Cascades service.
 In 2017, part of the station's west platform was removed for the installation of a third track by BNSF Railway, as part of improvements to the rail corridor.